 - Sexualised assault and other abusive or coercive behaviour of a sexualised nature

-- Emotional or psychological abuse including verbal abuse and threats of violence
+- Emotional or psychological abuse including verbal abuse, threats of violence, threats of self harm or suicide, blackmail and bribery

 - Economic abuse; for example denying a person reasonable financial autonomy or financial support